carlosgruiz-dev/carlosgruiz-dev.github.io/content/bookmarks.md

 ### Z

+* [ZIO Keeper](https://zio.github.io/zio-keeper/) - Purely-functional, type-safe library for building distributed systems
+* [ZIO Wrapper for Akka Cluster](https://github.com/zio/zio-akka-cluster) - It exposes a purely functional API allowing you to leverage the distributed features of Akka without the need to use the actor model.
+* [ZIO](https://zio.dev/) - Type-safe, composable asynchronous and concurrent programming for Scala.
 * [Zappa - Serverless Python](https://github.com/zappa/Zappa) - Easy to build and deploy server-less, event-driven Python applications (including, but not limited to, WSGI web apps) on AWS Lambda + API Gateway.
+* [Zionomicon](https://www.zionomicon.com/) - Master the dark art of creating scalable, type-safe, concurrent apps with ZIO.
 * [Zoom Escaper](https://zoomescaper.com/) - a tool to help you escape Zoom meetings and other videoconferencing scenarios.
 It allows you to self-sabotage your audio stream, making your presence unbearable to others.
-* [ZIO Keeper](https://zio.github.io/zio-keeper/) - Purely-functional, type-safe library for building distributed systems
-* [ZIO Wrapper for Akka Cluster](https://github.com/zio/zio-akka-cluster) - It exposes a purely functional API allowing you to leverage the distributed features of Akka without the need to use the actor model.
 * [Zstandard](http://facebook.github.io/zstd/) - a real-time compression algorithm, providing high compression ratios.
 It offers a very wide range of compression / speed trade-off, while being backed by a very fast decoder.
 * [zeit Now](https://zeit.co/now) - deploy JavaScript (Node.js) or Docker powered websites.
 * [zuck.js](https://ramon.codes/projects/zuck.js/) - A javascript library that lets you add stories EVERYWHERE.